-Hank serves as Chair on the Council of the Corporation Law Section of the Delaware State Bar Association, the professional organization responsible for overseeing legislative changes to Delaware’s nationally-prominent corporation and business laws.
+Hank serves as Chair on the Council of the Corporation Law Section of the Delaware State Bar Association, the professional organization responsible for overseeing legislative changes to Delaware’s nationally-prominent corporation and entity laws.
+He has been recognized since 2006 by Best Lawyers in America® in several practice areas, currently including corporate law, corporate governance, commercial litigation, M&A litigation and Banking & Finance litigation.
 He is ranked among Delaware’s leading Chancery practitioners according to Chambers USA: Guide to America’s Leading Lawyers for Business.
-In addition to Chambers USA, Hank has been recognized since 2006 by Best Lawyers in America® for corporate law, commercial litigation, and M&A litigation.
-He has also been recognized in Delaware Super Lawyers and by Delaware Today, Top Lawyers for commercial and corporate law.
-Hank is AV® rated in Martindale-Hubbell's Preeminent™ Peer Review certification.
+Hank has been recognized in Delaware Super Lawyers and by Delaware Today, Top Lawyers for commercial and corporate law and he is AV® rated in Martindale-Hubbell's Preeminent™ Peer Review certification.

 Hank is a Fellow of the Litigation Counsel of America, an honorary society for trial attorneys.
 He has served by appointment of the Delaware Supreme Court on its Board of Bar Examiners (1999-2005) and Board on Professional Responsibility (1984-1992).
 He has been appointed by the Delaware Court of Chancery as a custodian, receiver, or trustee of various Delaware entities.
-Hank has also served for many years as a member of the board of directors of United Cerebral Palsy of Delaware, Inc.
+Hank has served for many years as a member of the board of directors of United Cerebral Palsy of Delaware, Inc., and currently serves as an associate advisor although no longer a board member.

 - 2019 Amendments to Delaware's General Corporation Law and Alternative Entity Statutes